orbeon/orbeon-forms-doc/Installation-~-Configuration-Properties-~-General-Properties.md

 _NOTE: When a username for HTTP Basic authentication is specified, cookies are not forwarded._

-_WARNING__: For security reasons, you should be careful with cookies forwarding, as this might cause non trusted services to receive client cookies._
+_WARNING: For security reasons, you should be careful with cookies forwarding, as this might cause non trusted services to receive client cookies._

 ### Stale checking